Midlands Area Food Bank of South Carolina

 In America...

 The USDA defines a food desert as an area where at least one-third of the population lives more than one mile from a large grocery store in urban areas and more than ten miles in rural areas.
-As of 2023, an estimated 17.4 million people in the United States live in low-income and low-access areas commonly referred to as food deserts, with disproportionately high impacts in minority and rural communities.
+As of 2023, an estimated 17.4 million people in the United States live in low-income and low-access areas commonly referred to as food deserts, These areas are widespread across the United States with disproportionately high impacts in minority and rural communities.

 In South Carolina...